Kedarnath Temple: 2013 floods

+Nehru Institute of Mountaineering (NIM) was given the responsibility of rebuilding Kedarnath.
+Although the institute did not have the expertise in urban planning or construction, they mastered in high altitude training.
+Under the leadership of veteran mountaineer Colonel Ajay Kothiyal, NIM worked intensively for a year, enabling the resumption of the pilgrimage the following year.

+Legends
-A folk legend about Panch Kedar relates to the Pandavas, the heroes of the Hindu epic Mahabharata.
-The Pandavas defeated and slew their cousins — the Kauravas in the epic Kurukshetra war.
-They wished to atone for the sins of committing fratricide (gotra hatya) and Brāhmanahatya (killing of Brahmins — the priest class) during the war.
-Thus, they handed over the reins of their kingdom to their kin and left in search of lord Shiva and to seek his blessings.
-First, they went to the holy city of Varanasi (Kashi), believed to be Shiva's favourite city and known for its Kashi Vishwanath Temple.
-But, Shiva wanted to avoid them as he was deeply incensed by the death and dishonesty at the Kurukshetra war and was, therefore, insensitive to Pandavas' prayers.
-Therefore, he assumed the form of a bull (Nandi) and hid in the Garhwal region.

-Not finding Shiva in Varanasi, the Pandavas went to Garhwal Himalayas.
-Bhima, the second of the five Pandava brothers, then standing astride two mountains started to look for Shiva.
-He saw a bull grazing near Guptakashi ("hidden Kashi" — the name derived from the hiding act of Shiva).
-Bhima immediately recognized the bull to be Shiva.
-Bhima caught hold of the bull by its tail and hind legs.
-But the bull-formed Shiva disappeared into the ground to later reappear in parts, with the hump raising in Kedarnath, the arms appearing in Tungnath, the face showing up at Rudranath, the nabhi (navel) and stomach surfacing in Madhyamaheshwar and the hair appearing in Kalpeshwar.
-The Pandavas pleased with this reappearance in five different forms, built temples at the five places for venerating and worshipping Shiva.
+The Mahabharata, which gives the account of the Pandavas and the Kurukshetra War, does not mention a place called Kedarnath.
+However, a folk legend associates Kedarnath with the Pandavas, the protagonists of the Hindu epic.
+According to the legend, the Pandavas sought to atone for the sins committed during the Kurukshetra war.
+They handed over the reins of their kingdom to their relatives and left in search of Shiva to seek his blessings.
+However, Shiva wished to avoid them and assumed the form of a bull (Nandi).
+Bhima, the second of the five Pandava brothers, later saw the bull grazing near Guptakashi, a name meaning "hidden Kashi" that is derived from the hiding act of Shiva.
+Bhima immediately recognized the bull as Shiva and seized the bull by its tail and hind legs.
+Shiva in the form of the bull, then disappeared into the ground and later reappeared in parts: with the hump raising in Kedarnath, the arms appearing in Tungnath, the face showing up at Rudranath, the nabhi (navel) and stomach surfacing in Madhyamaheshwar and the hair appearing in Kalpeshwar.
+The Pandavas, pleased by this manifestation in five different forms, built temples at each site to venerate Shiva.
+These five shrines are collectively known as Panch Kedar.